ruuda/blog/posts/rcl-patch.md

 we can pinpoint precisely which value to replace.

-The patch feature is new in yesterday’s 0.10.0 release, as part of the command-line program.
+The patch feature is new in yesterday’s 0.10.0 release, and is included in the command-line program.
 For deeper integration into scripts,
 RCL also features a Python module.
 I plan to expose the patch functionality there in a future version.